john-lawniczak/Smart-Contract-Resources/README.md

 `memepool` - or [memory pool](https://www.alchemy.com/overviews/what-is-a-mempool) is a dynamic staging area in front of the blockchain that enables transaction ordering, fee prioritization, and general block construction; a list of pending transactions waiting for validation from a node before it is committed to a block on the blockchain

+`meta-transactions` - a transaction without the end-user directly paying for gas: users sign transactions off-chain, and a third-party service called a relayer submits the transaction to the blockchain, paying gas on the user's behalf

 `MEV` - maximal (formerly miner) extractable value; referred to as an “invisible tax” that miners can collect from users – essentially, the maximum value a miner can extract from moving around transactions when producing a block on a blockchain network; [video](https://youtu.be/u4sV-Btg1Ag)

 `mocking`- creating objects that simulate the behaviour of real objects; primarily used in unit testing; [Patrick Collins mocks](https://youtu.be/sas02qSFZ74?t=2553)